My Car Is Leaking Oil From The Front: What Could Possibly Go Wrong?

 3. Oil Filter Is Not Properly Tightened Or Oil Filter Gasket Is Damaged

-The configuration of the oil filter fitting depends on the type of engine.
-In some engines, an oil filter is fitted into the engine block through an adapter.
-In other engines, the oil filter is directly bolted into the engine block.
+How the oil filter fits depends on the engine type.
+In some engines, the filter screws into the engine block using an adapter.
+In other engines, the filter bolts right to the block.

-This is why it’s important to take the extra time to make sure you have removed the old gasket and only have one in place.
+That’s why you gotta take the extra time to get the old gasket off and only use one.

-Sometimes, the old gasket sticks into the engine block where the oil filter is mounted.
-So, you have to check that.
+Sometimes the old gasket sticks to the block where the oil filter goes on.
+So you need to check for that.

 You can check out the below video from 5:00 time.
 That guy has explained in detail about the leakages through the oil filter.